EMF Junior: Understanding the Electromagnetic Spectrum

 In light of the potential risks of EMF exposure, some organizations have adopted the precautionary principle.
 This principle states that if an action or policy has the potential to cause harm to the public or the environment, in the absence of scientific consensus, the burden of proof falls on those taking the action.
 Therefore, until the potential risks of EMF exposure are fully understood, it is recommended to take precautionary measures, such as reducing exposure to man-made sources of EMF.

-See also EMF Voltage Formula: Understanding the Relationship Between Electromagnetic Fields and Voltage
+See also EMF Springfield: Understanding the Dangers of Electromagnetic Fields

 EMF and Children